The Love Car Displacement

 "The Love Car Displacement" is an episode of the television series The Big Bang Theory that first aired on CBS on January 20, 2011.
 It is the thirteenth episode of the fourth season of the series and the seventy-sixth episode overall.
 The episode features a guest appearance by former professional basketball player Rick Fox.
+This is also the first episode where all seven of the main characters appear together in at least one scene.